teslamonson/prenatal/README.md

 # prenatal
-Data for publication: Teeth, prenatal growth rates, and the evolution of human-like pregnancy in later Homo
+T.A.
+Monson, M.F.
+Brasil, L.J.
+Hlusko, A.P.
+Weitz.
+Teeth, prenatal growth rates, and the evolution of human-like pregnancy in later Homo.
+2021.

+Gestation is one of the great mysteries in human origins.
+We developed a method for reconstructing prenatal growth during this earliest phase of life history using dental morphology.
+The rate of growth in utero is inextricably linked to physiological and behavioral traits that directly shaped modern human biology and social structure.
+Our method indicates an increase in prenatal growth rates throughout the Plio-Pleistocene with the evolution of human-like prenatal growth rates in later Homo, approximately 1-1.5 million years ago.
+This aligns with fossilized pelvic and cranial anatomy to support the evolution of human-like pregnancy in the Early Pleistocene with Homo erectus and opens up possibilities for a novel way to explore the evolution of hominid gestation via dental variation.